miniRex/QPCase/README.md

 - [ ] Edit program data (an option to edit an existing program data without deleting it)
 - [ ] Custom names (option for using custom names instead of the file name)
 - [ ] Update message (a message that appear when is an update aviable, and an option to disable that messages)
+- [ ] Auto file fixing (something that fix error in files, like invalid settings, unexisiting programs...)

 I was thinking of some things like showing the recent programs when right click on taskbar, but I don't think that's really usefull.
 Well, **any suggestion is welcome**.